user\pages

 Without further delay, let us go over the main elements of Markdown and what the resulting HTML looks like:

-Headings
+Headings from h1

-Headings from h1 through h6 are constructed with a # for each level:
+are constructed with a #

 # h1 Heading